glortho/react-keydown/README.md

 This is a convenience method, but also lets you specify a larger view context where this key binding should be active.
 Sometimes the component where the binding is declared is too small on its own.

+This can also be a good way to set up app-wide shortcuts.
+Wrap your root component with `@keydown` and then use  `@keydownScoped` or manually inspect the `keydown.event` props in the child components where those bindings are relevant.

 ## Demo

 Go to the [live